KDE/kube/docs/project.md

 While this is an open project that welcomes participation from everyone who's interested, we do have an explicit team strucuture to ensure it's clear to everyone who's repsonsible for what.
 External contributions are always welcome and the team is of course open for extension.

 Team Lead/Maintainer: Christian Mollekopf
-Team Members: Michael Bohlender, Sandro Knauss, Aaron Seigo

 It's the team leads responsibility to:

-* Organize regular online meetings (so far on google hangouts)
+* Organize regular online meetings
-* Give direction to the product and ensure it's followed
+* Give direction to the product
 * Direct development and oversee decisions
 * Ensure documentation of decisions